How will design trends affect school websites in 2019?

 We launched our first website sixteen years ago in 2002, and there has been significant change since then.
 In 2002 the likes of YouTube, Facebook and Twitter did not exist, Google was only four years old, and Amazon had only just started to expand beyond selling books.

-Over this time, the biggest change we have seen with the internet is in how actually we use it.
+Over this time, one of the biggest trends we have seen with the internet is in how actually we use it.
 We are now able to gain access from a huge range of devices, get instant access from almost anywhere and do everything from stream movies to international video calls to the weekly food shop and bank account management.

 More people are using the internet than ever, and they are becoming accustomed to being able to take care of anything and everything whilst doing so.
 School websites have gone from a single page of basic information to a vital engagement tool for schools and parents.
 These platforms are now used for everything from communicating news with parents, promoting school events, taking payments for school meals, marketing to potential new parents, advertising job vacancies, facilitating online learning and much more.